Kotlin/kotlinx.serialization/docs/formats.md

    F6 # primitive(22)
 ```
 This may be used to encode COSE structures, see [RFC 9052 2.
 Basic COSE Structure](https://www.rfc-editor.org/rfc/rfc9052#section-2).

+### Nullability of Properties
+Some standards, like COSE, tend to encode the absence of a complex property as an empty map (because the complex property itself
+consists only of nullable properties).
+This cannot be modelled elegantly, such that the null-safety of Kotlin can be leveraged.
+To work around this, complex nullable properties can be annotated with [`@CborNullAsEmptyMap`](CborNullAsEmptyMap.kt), to emulate this behaviour.

 ### Custom CBOR-specific Serializers
 Cbor encoders and decoders implement the interfaces [CborEncoder](CborEncoder.kt) and [CborDecoder](CborDecoder.kt), respectively.